MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-a-shortcut-menu-in-a-tool-window.md

 ## Creating the Tool Window Shortcut Menu Package

-1. Create a VSIX project named `TWShortcutMenu` and add a tool window template named **ShortCutMenu** to it.
+1. Create a VSIX project named `TWShortcutMenu` and add a tool window template named **ShortcutMenu** to it.
 For more information about creating a tool window, see [Creating an Extension with a Tool Window](../extensibility/creating-an-extension-with-a-tool-window.md).

 ## Specifying the Shortcut Menu
  A shortcut menu such as the one shown in this walkthrough lets the user select from a list of colors that are used to fill the background of the tool window.